-Note: The figure shows the liabilities proportion principle and the total holding of eligible liabilities.
-Sparbanken Skåne is not shown here because Finansinspektionen does not make Pillar 2 requirements for the institution public.
-However, the Debt Office monitors the institution's compliance in the same way as for other systemically important institutions.
+Note: The figure shows the liabilities proportion principle and the total holding of eligible liabilities..
 See the information box on pages 9 and 10 for further information including an explanation of what constitutes an eligible liability.
 Sources: the Debt Office and Finansinspektionen